Unified spectral bounds on the chromatic number: Conclusions

 \section{Conclusions}

-In this paper, we have generalized an eigenvalue inequality due to Nikiforov.
-This enables several lower bounds for the chromatic number to be generalized to encompass all eigenvalues of the adjacency, Laplacian and signless Laplacian matrices, which for some graphs improves their performance.
-We have also derived a new bound using the normalized adjacency matrix, which often performs better than any of the un-normalized bounds.
+This paper generalises an eigenvalue inequality due to Nikiforov.
+This enables several lower bounds for the chromatic number to be generalised to encompass all eigenvalues of the adjacency, Laplacian and signless Laplacian matrices.
+A bound using the normalized adjacency matrix is also derived, which often performs better than any of the un-normalized bounds.

-We have also discussed lower bounds for the clique number which are not lower bounds for the chromatic number.
-These bounds cannot be generalized in an equivalent way, because for example, the bound due to He et al. \cite{HJZ} would monotonically increase to $n/(n - m)$.

-The proof of Theorem~\ref{thm:majThm} is straightforward because of the power of combining Theorem~\ref{thm:conversion} with majorization, and because the proof uses graph matrices rather than the eigenvectors of these matrices.
-Perhaps it is possible to also derive upper bounds for the chromatic number using Theorem~\ref{thm:conversion}.
+The proof of Theorem~\ref{thm:genBounds} is straightforward because of the power of combining the conversion result with majorization, and because the proof uses graph matrices rather than the eigenvectors of these matrices.

-Our proof that the minimum number of diagonal unitary matrices that can be used to convert the adjacency matrix into the zero matrix is the normalized orthogonal rank, may enable results to be proved about the normalized orthogonal rank that could not be proved about the chromatic number.